 Aside from pouring coffee from the carafe only to realize that you forgot to throw coffee in the basket, there are few things more aggravating than constantly reiterating a request or command to your smart speaker.
 Even if you don’t yet have a smart speaker, you likely know the frustrations of poor microphone quality when Google Assistant or Siri commands misfire and you have to bring the phone directly to your mouth.

 For users who prioritize voice recognition over sound quality, the Amazon Echo Dot is one of the best values available.

-In order to avoid this, look out for speakers that boast some sort of advanced microphone array.
+In order to avoid this, look out for units that boast some sort of advanced microphone array.
 Take, for instance, the JBL Link 300 which integrates a dual, offset microphone system for far-field voice recognition.
 This layout effectively captures voice commands from a distance.
 If you prioritize voice capture over audio quality, then the Amazon Echo Dot is one of the best bang-for-your-buck options out there with its seven-microphone array.

 A great smart speaker should be easy to use and setup